 What is your refund policy?

-If you register for our three week sessions and something arises, or you need to cancel, you must let us know 7 days prior to the Monday your session begins (four days prior) for a 50% refund, or a 100% credit for future programs.
+If you register for a session and something arises, or you need to cancel, you must let us know 7 days prior to the Monday your session begins (four days prior) for a 50% refund, or a 100% credit for future programs.
+If the cohort has a case of COVID ad must shut down, families will be reimbursed for the remainder of the days not attended.

 What if someone in a household of a camper gets COVID-19?

-That child will not be able to attend camp for 10 days after the onset of symptoms from the child or family member.
-Please bring in a negative test to return.
+That child will not be able to attend camp for 5 days after the onset of symptoms from the child or family member and show proof of a negative COVID test propr to joining the group again.
 Extra precautions will be taken to clean all areas of camp, and all families will be notified immediately.
 No refund will be processed for any child attending that session (whether they are a member of the household with the diagnosis or not).